 While taking this photo we didn’t see the structure in the background.
 This was a tender mercy of the Lord, for had our children known we were headed that far, they surely would have revolted much earlier than they did.
 Honestly, it is not as far as it looks — about two miles from this spot.

-Following a series of looks at the Black Elk Peak, the trail begins to descend into the woods for about a mile.
-Sunlight and rocky peaks appear through trees and butterflies dance in this laid back stretch.
+Following a series of excellent looks at Black Elk Peak, the trail descends into the woods for about a mile.
+Sunlight and rocky peaks appear through trees on occasion during this stretch of the hike.
 Shaded boulders along the way make for great snack breaks.

-The final ascent lasts for about a mile.
-Some exertion is required, but nothing superhuman.
-Two of our children began to complain, though, and we stopped several times in the advancing heat of the day.
+When you exit the woods you are at the final ascent.
+The final ascent lasts for about a mile and the view really opens up.
+Some exertion is required over this stretch of the hike, but nothing superhuman.
+Two of our children began to complain, nonetheless, and we stopped several times in the advancing heat.

 About twenty minutes from the Black Elk Peak is a phenomenal place to rest and take photographs.
 The view expands to 270-degrees and you’re treated to your first look over the backside of the mountains.
 The hazy skies hung a little drama on the mid-ground rocky buttes.

-The final twenty minutes comprises the most interesting portion of the hike.
+The final twenty minutes comprises the most interesting portion of the Black Elk Peak hike.
 The scenery is strong on your left, however the final destination remains obscured until the final moments.
 Ribbon trees also begin to appear.
-To learn a little bit more about the ribbons, check out Sunrise at Devil’s Tower, Wyoming.
+To learn more about the ribbons, check out Sunrise at Devil’s Tower, Wyoming.

 Stairways carved into the rock are your cue that the Black Elk Peak has arrived.
 The first thing you’ll come to is the castle-like structure.
 While austere inside and out, the small fortress hangs the scene together.
 The view from the balconies here is good — it showcases how much exploring there is to do at the top of Black Elk Peak.

-You are truly higher than anyone in the state when you climb to the top of the tower, helicopters and heroin fiends notwithstanding.
-There’s hardly enough room for a small family to pose for a photo, and the old windows obscure the view a bit, and the lighting isn’t all that good — what the heck, it’s a photo op.
+You are truly higher than anyone in the state when you climb to the top of the tower, (helicopters and meth-heads notwithstanding).
+There’s hardly room for a small family to pose for a photo, and the old windows obscure the view a bit, and the lighting isn’t all that good — what the heck, it’s a photo op.

-This was our lunchtime view.
+This was our lunchtime view atop Black Elk Peak.
 We lounged for the better part of an hour on the precipice of a rocky outcrop.
 Afterward, we walked all over the scene, pushing to the furthest parts of the peak.
 You’ll see when you get up there that folks run the trail right out to the point of the mountain.

 Along the backside of Black Elk Peak are a multitude of ribbon trees.
 These ribbons are placed with direction in mind — north, south, east, west — and it appears they are grouped (mostly) in one area.

-Once we arrived back at Sylvan Lake, and the shoes were returned to their feet — one child went barefoot the last mile — and the demands to move back to Seattle subsided, we spent twenty seconds admiring the sunlit setting.
-Dad stopped to photograph some geese and found himself all alone as the family continued marching to the car.
+Once we arrived back at Sylvan Lake and the shoes were returned to their feet — one child went barefoot the last mile — and the demands to move back to Seattle subsided, and throats were parched from relentless accusations of abuse, we spent twenty seconds admiring the sunlit setting pictured above.

 What were they griping about anyway?
 None of them had knee surgery two months earlier.
 None of them had to listen to dad talk about how much his life sucked.
-Besides, they behold the vitality of youth, that boundless energy that keeps them eating and yakking every minute of the day.
-They should be thankful for the opportunity to use that energy!
+Those ingrates behold the vitality of youth anyway; that boundless energy that keeps them eating and yakking every minute of the day.
+They should be thankful for the opportunity to put that energy to use.
 Right?

 A few sodas at the gift shop returned everyone’s attitude to a normal level of shitty.